 The leaves can be consumed fresh on a salad or in recipes as well as substituted for greens like kale and collards in recipes or cooking.
 The antioxidant rich leaves are the most diuretic part of the plant so while they can be consumed regularly, it is important to maintain hydration too.

-It is important to check with a doctor before taking this or any herb, especially in large amounts or if taking any other medicine or supplement.
+It is important to check with a doctor before taking this or any herb, especially in large amounts or if taking any other medicine or supplement or if pregnant or nursing.
 Though it is generally considered safe, those allergic to ragweed, chrysanthemums, marigold, chamomile, yarrow, daisies, or iodine may not be able to consume it.

 Ever used dandelion?
 How did you use it?
 Share below!